Soft-TechSolutions/OnCrash/README.md

 ```
 > This method defines if the error activity should be launched when the app crashes while on background.
 > There are three modes:
-> - `CaocConfig.BACKGROUND_MODE_SHOW_CUSTOM`: launch the error activity even if the app is in background.
+> - `ExceptionConfig.BACKGROUND_MODE_SHOW_CUSTOM`: launch the error activity even if the app is in background.
-> - `CaocConfig.BACKGROUND_MODE_CRASH`: launch the default system error when the app is in background.
+> - `ExceptionConfig.BACKGROUND_MODE_CRASH`: launch the default system error when the app is in background.
-> - `CaocConfig.BACKGROUND_MODE_SILENT`: crash silently when the app is in background.
+> - `ExceptionConfig.BACKGROUND_MODE_SILENT`: crash silently when the app is in background.
 >
 > The default is `ExceptionConfig.BACKGROUND_MODE_SHOW_CUSTOM`.